 - Chainlink (LINK) is the native coin of the Chainlink decentralized oracle network.
 The protocol is bound to play one key role in implementing real-world blockchain applications.
 Chainlink uses oracles to translate real-life off-chain data to the network’s smart contracts.
 Chainlink price prediction >>

 How to Start Investing in Cryptocurrency in South Africa

 If you want to invest in cryptocurrency directly, then you can use a cryptocurrency exchange.
 However, if you want to speculate on the cryptocurrency’s price movements or invest in companies that are involved in the crypto space, you can use an online broker that offers crypto CFDs.

-Here is how to buy cryptocurrency through an exchange or trade CFDs on cryptocurrencies with an online broker:
+Here is how to buy cryptocurrency through an exchange or trade CFDs on cryptocurrencies with an online broker like CAPEX.com:

 - Choose which type of platform you want to use.
 Your first concern should be to find a reputable online broker that has a wide range of cryptos and other assets, including stocks and ETFs.
 If you want to withdraw your cryptos to a private wallet and keep it for longer, you should consider using a crypto exchange.

 - Create an account.
 Regardless of your chosen platform, you need to register and complete the KYC process to verify your identity.